 Value-driven shoppers in search of a scooter worth its weight will flock to the G4.
-It’s an excellent choice if you frequently make quick trips and have to leave your scooter unattended or bring it indoors for short periods, like if you’re delivering for DoorDash.
-The built-in cable and digital locks will slow down thieves, the top speed feels fast, and the 14.6 mile range is ample for most riders.
+It’s an excellent choice.
+The built-in cable and digital locks are good for quick stops, but won’t stop the. most motivated thieves.
+Its top speed feels fast and the 14.6 mile range is ample for most riders.

-The G4 is a well-rounded entry-level commuter worthy of attention, and may end up replacing more expensive scooters, like the Zero 9, in the shopping carts of savvy scooter buyers given its complete feature set on a budget.
+The G4 is a well-rounded entry-level commuter worthy of attention, and may end up replacing more expensive scooters, in the shopping carts of savvy scooter buyers given its complete feature set on a budget.

 |GOTRAX G4||20.0 mph||14.6 mi||36 lb||$499|